Burnley and District Tramways

 Uniforms

-Unfortunately no photographs have survived of B&DTCo horse trams, so it is not possible to say whether or not the crews wore uniforms.
+Unfortunately no photographs have survived of B&DTCo horse trams or staff, so it is not possible to say whether or not the crews wore uniforms.

-Numerous photographs have however survived which show B&DTCo steam tram crews reasonably close up, and these reveal that drivers and stokers (often boys) wore very similar attire to their railway counterparts, namely, heavy cotton trousers and jackets, predominantly light in colour.
-Headgear also followed railway practice, with photos invariably showing grease or soft-topped caps, though trilbies and flat caps also made an appearance.
+Numerous photographs have, however, survived which show B&DTCo steam-tram crews reasonably close up, and these reveal that drivers and stokers (often boys) wore very similar attire to their railway counterparts, namely, heavy cotton trousers and jackets, predominantly light in colour.
+Headgear also followed railway practice, with photographs invariably showing cotton or soft-topped caps, though trilbies and flat caps also occasionally made an appearance.
 No badges of any kind were worn, including licences.

-An excellent studio portrait has survived of Conductor No 8 of the Burnley and District Tramways Company, clearly showing that conductors wore double-breasted jackets with two rows of four buttons (probably bearing B&DT script initials; see link), three waist pockets (with flaps), a breast pocket (slit) and lapels.
-The left-hand collars, and very probably the right-hand too, bore the word ‘CONDUCTOR’ in embroidered block letters.
-Caps were in a smart kepi-style with a stiff glossy peak — sometimes referred to as a 'pill box' — and bore a large cloth cap badge containing embroidered ‘B&DT’ block initials, above which was an employee number, also embroidered.
+Two excellent studio portraits have survived of Conductors No 6 and No 8 of the Burnley and District Tramways Company, clearly showing that conductors wore double-breasted jackets with four pairs of buttons (probably bearing B&DT script initials; see link), three waist pockets (with flaps), a breast pocket (slit) and lapels.
+The left-hand collar, and very probably the right-hand collar too, bore the word ‘CONDUCTOR’ in embroidered block letters.
+Caps were in a smart kepi-style with a stiff glossy peak; they bore a large cloth cap badge containing embroidered ‘B&DT’ block initials, above which was an employee number, also embroidered.
 The general shape of the badge is very reminiscent of several other early tramway companies, e.g., the North Metropolitan Tramways Company (see link).
 A few photographs exist which show conductors in informal attire — the most likely explanation for this is that they were taken in corporation days, the new owners having understandably chosen to dispense with the B&DT uniforms and caps.

 Further reading